oblivia-simplex/Narrativity/2_nester1.md

-My new copy of *Live Killers,* the one with all four members onstage, with arms raised receiving adulation from the crowd, had four photos inserted inside one of the albums\' slots.
+My new copy of *Live Killers,* the one with all four members onstage, with arms raised receiving adulation from the crowd, had four photos inserted inside one of the albums' slots.
 I remembered how I used to stick girly photos inside an album I had designated for this purpose, to retrieve them in private moments.

 The dates on the back of the photos were 1979, the year the album came out.
-In one picture, a guy is grabbing a blonde girl\'s bare tits from behind, cupping them.
+In one picture, a guy is grabbing a blonde girl's bare tits from behind, cupping them.
 In another, the same guy, his faint brown mustache rides an ear-to-ear smile.
 His pants are completely down.
 The third and fourth document the amount of coke the two had in